Empire of the Dead

 The Imperial (now Commonwealth) War Graves Commission was the very first of the war grave organisations.

-It is difficult for those of us who have become familiar with the cemeteries and memorials that commemorate our war dead to appreciate what a revolutionary idea remembrance (as we now know it) and therefore the Commission was in 1917.
-What the Commission was doing during and in the immediate aftermath of the First World War was extraordinary.
+It is difficult for those of us who have become familiar with the cemeteries and memorials that commemorate our war dead to appreciate what a revolutionary idea remembrance and, therefore, the Commission was in 1917.
+Nonetheless, the Commission was a pioneer and what it was doing during and in the aftermath of the First World War was extraordinary.

 Cometh the hour…

 Fabian was shocked by what he found.
 The sheer number of casualties was without precedent.
-There was no system in place to bury the dead or record or mark their final resting place.
-If men were buried, it was usually by their comrades and their grave marker, a temporary wooden cross.
-Many more bodies were simply left where they were – in no man’s land.
+There was no system in place to bury the dead or record or mark their final resting places.
+If men were buried, it was usually by their comrades and their grave markers, a temporary wooden cross.
+Many more bodies were simply left where they were – unreachable in no man’s land.

 Fabian became determined that the dead would not be lost or forgotten.
 His vision chimed with the times.
-Under his dynamic leadership, his unit began recording and caring for all the graves they could find.
+Under his dynamic leadership, his unit began recording and caring for all the graves they could find behind the lines of the Western Front.
 By 1915, their work was given official recognition by the War Office and incorporated into the British Army as the Graves Registration Commission.

 But Fabian was still not happy.
 What would happen to the graves once the war was over and the Army had left France and Belgium.
 He became convinced of the need for an independent organisation that would reflect the spirit of Imperial cooperation evident in the war and the permanence of commemoration.